nisrulz/zentone/docs/Readme.md

 2. `volume`: Int.
 It ranges from 0 to 100, where 0 is no audio and 100 is full volume.
 3. `waveByteArrayGenerator`: WaveByteArrayGenerator = SineWaveGenerator, here `SineWaveGenerator` is a sensible default.

-based on your requirement, you can pass a different value when instantiating `ZenTone` i.e
+based on your requirement, you can pass a different value when calling `play()` i.e

 ```kt
 zenTone.play(frequency = 440f,